Noteshelf Review 2023

 Noteshelf’s ability to record audio while taking notes can be a huge timesaver, but it comes with a few caveats.

 As with Notability, it’s possible to record multiple audio notes inside a single notebook.
 You can even add them to the same page!
-If you do this, you’ll see multiple audio note icons (the microphone surrounded by a circle) appear on the page that you can move to any place on the screen.
+If you do this, you’ll see multiple audio note icons (the speaker surrounded by a circle) appear on the page that you can move to any place on the screen.

 Document scanning & PDF annotation

-When you “scan” an image, you’re really just taking a picture with your iPad camera and importing it to Noteshelf.
 Some apps have the ability to change the way the scan looks when imported to your device, usually by enhancing the contrast.
 Noteshelf doesn’t do anything like this.
 It’s just a picture.

 That being said, this is actually a handy tool.